India aviation market briefing

 Which is the busiest airport in India?

-• Navi Mumbai International (NMI), Mumbai’s new airport which opened in December 2025, is again the 9th busiest domestic airport in May 2026.
+- Navi Mumbai International (NMI), Mumbai's new airport which began operations in December 25, is 10th busiest domestic airport in June 26.

 India's top 10 states by airline capacity (domestic + international)